2026_project bifrost illustration_highres

-Denmark leads the way in Carbon Capture and Storage (CCS), a vital technology on our path to a sustainable future.
-CCS involves capturing CO2 emissions from industrial sites and other carbon hubs, transporting it via ship or pipeline, and securely storing it deep underground.
+Denmark is at the forefront of Carbon Capture and Storage (CCS), a crucial technology for achieving a sustainable future.
+CCS entails capturing CO₂ emissions from industrial facilities and other significant sources, then transporting the captured carbon via ships or pipelines, and finally, securely storing it deep underground.
+This innovative approach is essential for reducing greenhouse gas emissions and combating climate change.

 At TotalEnergies Denmark, we are committed to developing the CCS industry and achieving carbon neutrality in collaboration with society.